 What is a dental emergency?

-	- Are you in severe pain or experiencing severe swelling?
+- You are in severe pain or have extreme swelling

-	- Do you have a painful toothache that will not subside?
+- You have a painful toothache that will not go away

-	- Do you have a loose or knocked-out tooth?
+- You have a loose or knocked-out tooth

 What is not a dental emergency?

 It can be difficult to tell if you are experiencing a dental emergency or not.
 If any of the statements below apply to you, you can most likely wait a few days to see your dentist:

 It is still important to have these issues diagnosed by a dental professional, but they are not as extreme as other dental emergencies.
 If you have any questions about whethere or not you are experiencing a dental emergency, please call our office.